how2kritin/transformers-for-arithmetic/README.md

 operations, negative numbers).
 The model is trained on synthetic arithmetic datasets and evaluated on both in-distribution and out-of-distribution generalization tasks.

 Implemented in Python using PyTorch.
+Followed the architecture defined in the ["Attention is All You Need" paper (Vaswani et al., 2023)](https://arxiv.org/abs/1706.03762).
 This corresponds to Assignment-5 of the Introduction to Natural Language Processing course at IIIT Hyderabad, taken in the Spring'25 semester.

-Done as a part of the

 Please check the [Report.md](Report.md) if you'd like to take a look at the evaluation results.